mtojek/ohlavpn/README.md

 ## Disclaimer

-**This code is only for educational purposes.
+**This project is only for educational purposes.
 Please do not overuse the Hola VPN infrastructure or avoid Netflix limits.**

 ## Getting started